logo

 Loading...

-• Multiple States Coexist: An element can have multiple states simultaneously, such as being both "selected" and "highlighted"
+• Multiple State Coexistence: An element can have multiple states simultaneously, such as being both "selected" and "highlighted"

 const graph = new Graph({